Turn Your LinkedIn Automation Expertise into Revenue!

 Best Practices for Implementing Data Validation

-1. Set Clear Validation Rules: Establish specific rules for each type of data.
-For example, ensure that email addresses follow a standard format or that dates are in a specific format (e.g., YYYY-MM-DD).
+• Set Clear Validation Rules: Establish specific validation procedures for each type of data.
+For instance, ensure that email addresses follow the correct structure and that dates follow a uniform format (e.g., YYYY-MM-DD).
+Implement type checks to confirm that values match expected data types.

 Common Mistakes to Avoid